 The assessment from the State matriculation examination and the certificate shall be equated according to a table for equivalent results.

-For the candidates willing to take a language exam, English and Spanish language examinations are provided.
+For the candidates willing to take a language exam, English language examinations are provided.

 Countries participating in the program with a high standard of living